-Gold coins are so very engaging for kids!
 These creative activities for kids use gold coins to explore a variety of concepts with children.
-Some of the activities revolve around St. Patrick’s Day or pirates, while others are just general gold coin fun.
+The gold coin activities are perfect for your list of St. Patrick’s Day activities for preschoolers!
+Some of the activities specifically revolve around St. Patrick’s Day, while others focus on pirates or general gold coin fun.

 Gold Coin Creative Activities for Kids